pavanmettu/muxhttp/README.md

   "source":"SFO","dest":"EWR"
 }

+JSON Output is of below form.
+Any client reader should read based on the name "source" and "dest". type flight struct {
+	Source string `json:"source"`
+	Dest   string `json:"dest"`
+}

 This is the implementation of an API for finding/tracking a person or Object given the data in multiple pairs of cities.